deanishe/zothero/README.md

         - `↩` or `⌘↩` — Copy citation in selected style.
         - `⌥↩` — Copy bibliography-style citation in selected style.
         - `^↩` — Set style as default.
+    - This search can also be triggered by typing a snippet (which you must first assign yourself in Alfred Preferences)
 - `zot:[<query>]` — Search a specific field.
     - `↩` — Select a field to search against.
 - `zotconf [<query>]` — View and edit workflow configuration.